labgem/PPanGGOLiN/docs/user/genomicContext.md

 ## Output format

-In case of you are using families ID, you will only have as output the `gene_context.tsv` file.
-In the other case, you use sequences, you will have another output file to report the alignment between sequences and pangenome families (see detail in [align subcommand](align.md#align-external-genes-to-a-pangenome)).
+If you are using families IDs, the only output you will receive is the `gene_context.tsv` file.
+If you use sequences, you will have another output file that report the alignment between sequences and pangenome families (see detail in [align subcommand](align.md#align-external-genes-to-a-pangenome)).

 There are 6 columns in `gene_context.tsv`.